mattneary/Tarpits-Abstraction/chapters/Computation.md

 ```

 This notation, of course, translates just as well into an expression of any
+number, given that both zero and the successor function can be easily defined.
-number.
-The number three would look like the function in Figure~\ref{fig:exampleNumber3}.
+The number three would look like the function in
+Figure~\ref{fig:exampleNumber3}.

 ```fig:exampleNumber3
 (lambda (f n) (f (f (f n))))